DavidYKay/resume-2012/data/resume.md

 The applications primarily enable pharmaceutical salesmen to download multimedia (PDF, HTML, video) promotional materials onto the iPad for offline presentation.

-The largest technical challenge was to develop a custom PDF viewer, as the standard PDF viewer in iOS is rather poor.
+The largest technical challenge was to develop a custom PDF viewer, as the standard PDF viewer in iOS did not suit the client's needs.

 __icihere.com__
 _Lead Mobile Developer_